 Divorcing couples who need new mortgage financing have been affected by the economic turbulence of the COVID-19 crisis, and there is no way to know when that will end.

-If you are at any stage of the divorce process and contemplating the purchase of real property, seek out an experienced divorce attorney who works closely with a certified divorce mortgage professional.
-He or she can help maximize your opportunities for purchasing a new property regardless of the times in which we live.
+If you are at any stage of the divorce process and contemplating the purchase of real property, seek out an experienced Maryland divorce attorney who works closely with a certified divorce mortgage professional.
+SIEGELLAW can help maximize your opportunities for purchasing a new property regardless of the times in which we live.
 For more information, give the experienced Maryland divorce attorneys at SIEGELLAW a call at (410) 792-2300 or request a consultation online.